jmikerq/jmikerq.github.io/projects/projects.md

 October 2016 – November 2016
 {: .content-date}

-* Developed an accessible module that interfaces to GE Predix Timeseries (1K downloads).
+* Developed an accessible module that interfaces to GE Predix Timeseries via REST and Websocket (1K downloads).
 * Simplified the complicated and confusing setup steps to provide a clear and organized guide for users.
 * Improved the user experience by reducing the setup time and effort required for Predix Timeseries by 80%.
 * NPM link: [https://www.npmjs.com/package/node-red-contrib-predix-timeseries](https://www.npmjs.com/package/node-red-contrib-predix-timeseries)